ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/string.md

 ▸ **empty**(`str`): `boolean`

-Checks that string consists of only spaces.
+Checks if string consists of spaces.

 #### Parameters